fari4r/flutter_bmi/README.md

 # BMI calculator

-this is a flutter app for calculating yout bmi :)
+this is a simple flutter app for calculating your bmi :)